Home > Grants for Individual Conditions > Physical Disabilities

 It offers experiences to help them increase their confidence through Aviation Days and Adventure weekends.

-The Haemophilia Society has secured use of a caravan owned by the North Norfolk Caravan Trust for individuals with bleeding disorders.
+It has also secured use of a caravan owned by the North Norfolk Caravan Trust for individuals with bleeding disorders.

 The caravan is offered for use at a discount - £80 a week and £10 for Linen.